 GCSE GRADE PROFILE

-Students studying French at this level should normally have 9 to 5 grades in a range of subjects at GCSE level.
+Students who study French must have achieved 5 GCSE grades from 9 to 5.
 In order to cope with the level of written accuracy required for A level study, students should have at least a grade 6 in French.